EvgenyTernovoy/rag-bot/knowledge_base/Caisson.md

 ## Overview

 Caissons were huge hollowed columns that were filled with pressurized air.
-They underpinned the Ord Mynock Freeport, keeping the platforms and upper levels stabilized.
-The caissons also prevented the city from sinking into the Ord Mynock's ever-present mud.
+They underpinned The Ord Mynock Freeport, keeping The platforms and upper levels stabilized.
+The caissons also prevented The city from sinking into The Ord Mynock's ever-present mud.

 ## Sources